 Jason co -produced his newest EP, Goin' Home, with national recording artist Mark Roach.
 Collaborating with drummer and brother Jake McAtee and guitarist Jake Widenhofer who also played for Mathew West and now currently with Billy Currington.
 Jason wrote and co- wrote the songs with Daniel Patton and Christina Askins.
 Jason also contributed bass, keyboards, and vocals.

-Jason lives with his wife Kaitlyn, son William and their three dogs in Godfrey, Illinois, not too far from the church where he broke his pastor’s window.
+Jason lives in Godfrey, Illinois, not too far from the church where he broke his pastor’s window.
 He’s looking forward to sharing these songs with audiences, hoping they’ll touch people right where they are.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.